 - Bipolar disorder: Bipolar disorder can cause depression when the mood swings that it causes fluctuate.
 Those with bipolar disorder may feel extremely happy for a minute, and furious or dejected in the next.

 - Postpartum depression: Postpartum depression affects women who’ve given birth; those who underwent caesarian sections or had a miscarriage are at higher risk.
 This disorder can onset immediately or months after childbirth.

 Schedule a Depression Therapy Session at Thriveworks in Dacula, GA

 Don’t struggle with depression alone: Call Thriveworks in Dacula, GA to get started and to be matched with a mental health professional.
 We’ll pair you with a provider that has the experience and professional insight you need to help you cope with depression.

-So give us a call to start the enrollment process; you’ll be assisted by our scheduling specialists.
+So give us a call to start the membership process; you’ll be assisted by our scheduling specialists.
 They’re available seven days a week and can help you with everything from booking your first session to helping find the perfect provider.
-When you’ve finished enrolling, you’ll unlock an array of exclusive benefits, including:
+When you’ve become a Thriveworks member, you’ll unlock an array of exclusive benefits, including:

 - Online therapy options